 Enhanced Due Diligence (EDD) in FinTech

-Enhanced Due Diligence is the process of collecting information about the customer, just like the Customer Due Diligence, but the difference is that EDD is made only for high-risk customers, not for every customer.
+Enhanced Due Diligence is the process of collecting information about the customer, just like the Customer Due Diligence.
+Still, the difference is that EDD is made only for high-risk customers, not for every customer.
 High-risk customers or transactions at FinTech can create big problems, and FinTech can perform EDD procedures to prevent this.
 Political Exposed Persons (PEPs) and their family members or partners should undergo a more comprehensive review process at FinTech.
-EDD allows you to identify risks that cannot be detected by the CDD so that FinTech can protect their business from financial crimes such as money laundering and protect their companies' reputation.
+EDD allows you to identify risks that cannot be detected by the CDD so that FinTech can protect their business from financial crimes such as money laundering and protect their companies' reputations.

 Adverse Media Screening in FinTech

 Adverse Media Screening is a service that allows you to search for adverse media and negative news about a person or a business.
 Adverse Media is an essential part of Know Your Customer and Anti-Money Laundering processes.
 With Adverse Media, FinTech can detect and protect the risks of companies.
 Therefore, Adverse Media screening is a critical element in Fintech institutions and is considered a key factor in combating financial crime and reputational risk.
-FinTech, which can scan customers and business partners in Adverse Media data in seconds using Adverse Media Screening software, also comply with EU Directives and FATF recommendations.
+FinTech, which can scan customers and business partners in Adverse Media data in seconds using Adverse Media Screening software, also complies with EU Directives and FATF recommendations.
 Adverse Media controls can scan and find high-risk customers and partners.

 Much new news is published worldwide every day, and it is almost impossible to scan them manually.
 However, there is the fact that this news should be scanned because you do not want someone with a bad title in your FinTech company to be your customer.
 To illustrate, customers may have crimes such as money laundering, terrorist financing, tax evasion, corruption, fraud, human trafficking, etc. That's why FinTech companies can scan their customers with Adverse Media and protect their business from risks.